Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Go to Setting > Privacy > Location Services > Camera > Select NEVER

 I highly recommend you to Turn Off Location Services On Your Phone Camera.
 This also applies to iPad also.

-This is for the worse case scenario if you lose your phone, hopefully someone honest will return it.
+This is for the worse case scenario if you lose your phone.
 In order for someone to return your phone, you will need to set your iPhone "Lock Screen" with a photo of your contact information.
-Do not put your cell phone number as it would be the missing device, but a different form of contact, perhaps your home phone, email or Facebook.

 You should not be in the habit of charging your iPhone in the car using a car charger.
 If you do, make sure you only plug the phone in after the vehicle has been cranked, and remove the phone from the charger before the vehicle has been turned off.